hyperledger/identus-docs/documentation/docs/quick-start.md

 3. Holder creates a proof-presentation and shares this with the verifier
 4. Verifier verifies the proof-presentation

 In the example, we show a verification flow that assumes a connection between Holder and Verifier.
-In the future, we will also support connection-less verification.
+In the future, we will also support connectionless verification.

 ### Verifier Agent